BattletechModders/LowVisibility/README.md

 ## WIP

-### 1.6 Bugs
-* Stealth textures don't always load
-* Prefix not showing for mimetic
-* ~~Vehicles need an oblate spheroid for stealth effect, not prolate.~~
-* Better VFX definition for Stealth (instead of black bubble)
-* ~~ECM/Stealth/Mimetic applies a flat hexes reduction to signature/visibility, instead of a multiplicative one?~~
-* ~~Show EYE icon on enemies and friendlys for stealth, etc~~
-* BUG: Visual penalties shouldn't be applied if firing indirectly

 ### WIP Features

-- [ ] BUG: ticket-0304 in Discord - SensorDistanceAbsolute multipliers may not be adding to the total sensor distance value.
-- [ ] BUG: Report of vehicle blips showing mech paperdoll instead of vehicle.
-Photo proof, so see if it can be reproduced.
-- [ ] BUG: AIM calculations aren't accurate.
-Likely caused by LV going after AIM in the patch order?
 - [ ] BUG: Offensive push shows damaged areas even with a crap information roll.
 LA suggestion: restrict offensive push to a minimum info roll.
-- [ ] BUG: Debuff icons don't update when the sensor lock check is made, they only update after movement.
-Force an update somehow?
-- [ ] BUG: Armor/structure exact values are being shown, not just as ??
 - [ ] FEATURE: Show 'Cannon' / 'Missile' / 'Support' instead of 'Unidentified'
 - [ ] FEATURE: Prevent called shot against blips
 - [ ] FEATURE: Per LA, nerf multi-targeting but add  an item tag that helps/hurts.
 One tag that adds a penalty to each target.
 A second 'multitracker' that grants bonus to this (reduce penalty or bonus).
 Third, no multitargeting stealth w/o a multitracker.
 Maybe make the latter that you need a positive attack modifier from FCS/etc to multi-shoot against stealth?
 Have to think more.
-- [ ] FEATURE: Should tactics limit equipment modifiers?
-I.e. tactics +2 means you can't make use of a +4 ECM gear.
-If you tactics equals the gear, maybe get a bonus?
-- [ ] FEATURE: Wounds detracts from your EW check each round
 - [ ] FEATURE: Show signature, visibility modifiers for target on the tooltips.
 Show same for player mechs.
-- [ ] FEATURE: ImplementNoSensorLockCriticalMultiPenalty = 0.0f; NoVisualLockCriticalMultiPenalty = 0.0f; (Modify called shot critical, % when making a shot w/o lock)
 - [ ] FEATURE: Implement stealth multi-target prohibition
-- [ ] FEATURE: Reduce critical % chance when sensors only/visual only (VisionOnlyCriticalPenalty/SensorsOnlyCriticalPenalty)

-### Possible Additions

-- [] Add ability for a pilot to get a bad reading / critical failure.
-Tie to tactics as a roll, so poor pilots have it happen more often.
-In failure, show wrong name/tonnage/information to confuse the player.
-May need some hidden marker indicating that this is a false lead - possibly a temporarily value that can be removed once we introduce the mod.
-- [] Experiment with AllowRearArcSpotting:false in CombatGameConstants.json
-- [] SensorLock becomes passive ability that doubles your tactics, boosts sensor detect level by +1 (for 'what you know').
-Eliminate it as a menu item, ensure forceVisRebuild never gets called.
-- [] Add a 'lv-vision-lowlight_rX' for low-light vision; increases visual range during a non-daylight mood

-### To Document
-- [x] BUG: SensorRange not respecting SensorRangeMinimum.
-- [x] BUG: Narc, Tag not cleaned up on combat end.
-Causes some NPEs.
-- [x] BUG: VisibilityRange not respecting VisionRangeminiumum
-- [x] BUG - When you overheat a mech, it disappears from vision
-- [x] VisionLock and VisualID ranges should be modified by equipment.
-- [x] Fix issues with VisualID - make it apply if close enough
-- [x] Hide pilot details when not DentalRecords
-- [x] BUG: vismodes should only apply to ranged attacks
-- [x] BUG: Stability & heat bars showing on vehicles & turrets for some reason.
-- [x] BUG: Ranges should be normalized to a hex instead of partial hex (Math.Ceil to hex definition)
-- [x] BUG: Enemies not following the sensor blackout on turn one; there are cases where they get to attack anyways.
-- [x] Document - FiredWeaponsSignatureEffect from CombatGameConstants.json (causes blipping effect)
-- [x] BUG: Have to select a unit after save for GameRepresentations to be rendered.
-- [x] BUG: If you have sensor lock from a position, but not LOS, doesn't display the lines showing that you can shoot from there.
-How to fix?
-Looks to be related to AIM.
-- [ ] BUG: Sensor range circle not updating onActorSelected; gives you a false sense of where you can see